openjdk/guide/src/guide/testing-the-jdk.md

 * Avoid shell scripts and relying on external commands as much as possible

 The jtreg documentation has a section on [how to write good jtreg tests](https://openjdk.org/jtreg/writetests.html).

+There are a few examples where it doesn't make sense to write an explicit regression test.
+These should be tagged in JBS with one of the [noreg-labels](#noreg).

 ## jtreg